clearblueskymind/Keto-Friendly-/Recipes/🍳 Schmaltzy-Retreat-Eggs.md

 4. Add 1 tbsp olive oil to the pan, pour in the egg mixture, and cook to your desired doneness.

+5. cook very slowly in a covered cast iron pan for 10 minutes.

+6. It's savory, delicious and quite enjoyable.
 ---

 Estimated Nutrition